 Directors of Edvance, Peter Robieson and Ruth O’Keefe, recognised that workplace literacy can affect the bottom line.
-They wanted to challenge business managers who would never dream of asking their employees if they could read, write or add, and who never realised how low literacy, numeracy or computer skills was affecting their business bottom line.
+They wanted to challenge business managers who would never dream of asking their employees if they could read, write or add, and who never realised how low literacy, numeracy or computer skills was affecting their business’s bottom line.

-Twelve years on, Edvance continues to grow and be part of new and exciting initiatives to increase the awareness of how workplace literacy can impact not only on the business, but also the individuals who are part of this.
+Fourteen years on, Edvance continues to grow and be part of new and exciting initiatives to increase the awareness of how workplace literacy can impact not only on the business, but also the individuals who are part of this.